Zamfara: Bandits release district head, family – Daily Trust

-Armed bandits on Thursday released the district head of Yan Kaba, Alhaji Buhari Ammani alongside his family as part of the agreements on the ongoing peace dialogue in the state.
+Bandits yesterday released the district head of Yan Kaba, Alhaji Buhari Ammani and his family members abducted three months ago.

-Presenting the released captives to governor Bello Mutawalle, Senior Special Assistant to the Governor on Security Matters, Abubakar Mohammed Dauran said the district head and his family were abducted three months ago by armed bandits.
+Presenting the released captives to Governor Bello Mutawalle, the Senior Special Assistant on Security Matters, Abubakar Mohammed Dauran, said the district head and his family were abducted three months ago by armed bandits.

-He said the armed men had agreed to release them unconditionally to the state government because of the hope they have in the sincerity of the peace pact initiated by the executive governor.
+He said the bandits had agreed to release them unconditionally to the state government because of the hope they had in the sincerity of the peace pact initiated by the governor.

-Responding to the development, Governor Mutawalle vowed to deal decisively with any person or group of people trying to breach or truncate the ongoing peace process initiated by his administration in the state.
+Mutawalle vowed to deal decisively with any person or group of people trying to breach or truncate the ongoing peace process initiated by his administration.

 Dear Esteemed reader,